 The unroasted coffee bean has all the macronutrients, acids and caffeine but none of the flavor of it’s roasted cousin.
 It takes heat to turn carbohydrates and fats into aromatic oils, dry out the moisture, alter the acids, and unleash the smell and flavor of coffee.

 Despite it’s popularity, coffee has gotten a bad rap.
 Sometimes referred to as an addicting drug there have been many permutations in the medical community as to whether coffee is good or bad for your health.
-More recently research is suggesting that not only is coffee “okay” for your health, it may actually be beneficial.
+Recent research is suggesting that not only is coffee “okay” for your health, it may actually be beneficial.

 Although they stopped short of actually recommending coffee for disease prevention, the 2015 Dietary Guidelines Advisory Committee stated that moderate coffee consumption, up to about 5 cups or 400mg of caffeine is not associated with any long-term health risks.
 Better yet, they also noted observational data that showed coffee intake was associated with a lower risk of numerous diseases.